Pesto is a delight. I love Pesto.

-I make pesto with PARSLEY, ARUGULA, DILL, SPINACH, CILANTRO, MINTS, LEMON BALM, WATERCRESS, Sun-dried TOMATOES… mmm I know there’s more~ Each season has it’s Pesto.
+I love pesto with PARSLEY, ARUGULA, DILL, SPINACH, CILANTRO, MINTS, LEMON BALM, WATERCRESS, Sun-dried TOMATOES… mmm I know there’s more~ Each season has it’s Pesto.
 Early May offers Dandelion, wild Garlic Mustard, Mints.

 I love to make CILANTRO pesto as a part of a gentle Spring detox.